-As such, there is a real potential into late week that the 'friendly central banker anticipation' will turn into 'central banker disappointment' once again.
-That said, there can be initial upbeat sentiment on the Powell pronouncements, and the real trend of various asset classes will only become more apparent on Friday.
+As we explored in Wednesday's note, in the runup to this year's Jackson Hole Symposium, "...there is a real potential into late week that the 'friendly central banker anticipation' will turn into 'central banker disappointment' once again.
+That said, there can be initial upbeat sentiment on the Powell pronouncements, and the real trend of various asset classes will only become more apparent on Friday."
+We shall see.